gabraganca/research_tricks/README.md

 is very highly recommended.
 __Write more about him.__

-So, how one can visualize his/her data?
+So, how one can visualize data?
 There are several tools available.
 You could use a spreadsheet editor, like [LibreOffice Calc](https://www.libreoffice.org/features/calc/).
 The resources are limited, but you can get a visualization quickly and it is very good when one does not have any other skils.
+And if you want to make better plots with it, you will probably want to try [RAW](http://raw.densitydesign.org/).

 One can draw it by hand, or use [GIMP](http://www.gimp.org/) or [Inkscape](http://inkscape.org/), for example.
 But, for that, it would probably be good to have some artistic skills.
 And also, if something change on your data, you would